Ciel Rouge: Filming

 The film was shot entirely on location in Vietnam, including a section at and on Ba Bể Lake in the north of the country, as well as a valley in Hà Giang Province.
 The film was shot more or less in the order of the action.

 The co-producer of the film was Chiều Xuân, well known in Vietnam, who took care of obtaining all the necessary authorisations from local authorities and organising the décors.
 There were 19 days of shooting simultaneously using two cameras, with everything in long take ("plan séquence") lasting up to 15 minutes, and even filming rehearsals.

 The chief sound operator Armand Soulier reported that the shoot involved two cameras, an FX700 and an Alpha 7, and required an approach like that of documentary filming: "light and mobile, for a film close to a 'road movie', by foot in the jungle and mountains".
 Given the considerable humidity, choice of microphones was limited and therefore the sound equipment consisted of a Sound Devices 788T coupled to an Oktopack.

-The music in the film includes Metamorphosis Two by Philip Glass, Should we go home by Ellen Allien, Dusty by Ez3kiel and Winterreise et Drei Schneewalzer Teil I by Uwe Schmidt.
+The music in the film includes Metamorphosis Two by Philip Glass, Should we go home by Ellen Allien, Dusty by Ez3kiel, and Winterreise and Drei Schneewalzer Teil I by Uwe Schmidt.
 Lorelle sought an electro-style music on the soundtrack which would create a disconnect with the period setting thus giving the film a sort of timelessness.
 For the most moving sections the piano piece by Glass, which he found heartbreaking, expressed longing for the past, and joy.
 The soundtrack also makes considerable use of the sounds of birds and insects.
 Beyond the story itself Lorelle intended the film to be a sensory exploration.

 Giacomini commented that Descours improvised on his own the very first scene where he decides to free Thi, which impressed all on the set when they saw the rushes, and set the standard for the rest of the shoot.
 The scene where the couple discover the paradise full of butterflies fluttering around them by the lake was also an improvisation.